briancartercst/minion/README.md

 	<img src="img/minion.jpg" width="50%">
 </p>

-Minion is a tiny MVC framework.
+Minion is a tiny WebComponent-oriented UI framework.
 It can be learned very fast and is good enough for small to medium single-page applications.

-It has some similarities with Angular:
-- Controllers
-- Components
-- Routing (provided by Routie)
-- Templating (provided by Mustache)
+Minion does not make use of the WebComponent standard for building the UI, but still the development approach is based on breaking the Web App into independent and reusable web components.
+Each component is defined as:
+- An HTML template, containing plain HTML and [Mustache](https://github.com/janl/mustache.js) template expressions.
+- An optional JavaScript Object or class.
+If present, several of its methods will be invoked during the application
+	lifecycle: when the component is created, after it is rendered and before it is removed.
+Also, components hold data accessible to the template and can handle events triggered from elements it contains.

 ##Supported tag attributes